phonowell/genshin-impact-script/readme-en.md

 ### Custom Tactic Module

-You can configure custom battle moves for each character independently, and long press `Right Click` to cycle through them automatically.
+You can configure custom battle moves for each character independently, and long press `Left Click` to cycle through them automatically.

 ### Process priority adjustment